 In ancient Roman religion and myth, Mars was the god of war and also an agricultural guardian, a combination characteristic of early Rome.
 Most festivals were held in March a month named after him.

-Even though the Amphitheater Pozzuoli was built in 80 ad and the Amphitheatre Pompeii was built in 70 bc they share the same building, at the same time as the construction of the Amphitheater Pozzuoli the Colosseum in Rome was built but it used a volume and area measurement that connected with the number of archs.
+Even though the Amphitheater Pozzuoli was built in 80 ad and the Amphitheatre Pompeii was built in 70 bc, they share the same design.
+At the same time as the construction of the Amphitheater Pozzuoli, the Colosseum in Rome was built, but it used a volume and area measurement that corresponded with the number of archs.

-This is possible as a possibility exists that the design of the Colosseum was formulated in 25 bc.
+This is possible because there is a possibility that the design of the Colosseum was formulated in 25 bc.

 Amphitheatre of Pompeii